sli43/Maximum-Entropy-code-for-arXiv-2207.02407/README.md

                XXX denotes "alpha" and "beta" in the real part and imaginary part directories.
                The input file includes the measured self-energy for XXX band

+   output file: Eliashberg_XXXX.dat.\\
-   output file: Eliashberg_XXXX.dat         XXXX denotes the index number.
+   XXXX denotes the index number.
 This output includes the eliashberg function

+                 back_selfenergy_XXXX.dat.\\
-                 back_selfenergy_XXXX.dat    The selfenergy generated using the Eliashberg_XXXX.dat
+   The selfenergy generated using the Eliashberg_XXXX.dat

+                 XXalpha_Prob.dat.\\
-                 XXalpha_Prob.dat            The probability of each alpha value in the Maximum Entropy calculations.
+   The probability of each alpha value in the Maximum Entropy calculations.

     run time: 0.5 hour

 4. instructions for use
-   go to each directory
+   go to each directory\\
    type "make" to compile the code.
-In the end, you will get an application named as "main" use "./main" to run the code
+In the end, you will get an application named as "main"\\
+   use "./main" to run the code